arjun2504/slackidum/README.md

     ```

 # Deployment
-You can deploy the application by using `npm run build` which creates a *build* directory inside the applciation.
+You can deploy the application by using `npm run build` which creates a *build* directory inside the application.
 You can use your favorite HTTP server to point to that directory.

 # You're done!